Fashion as the New Human Representation ✦

 You’re noticing something crucial: the connection between cultural freedom of expression (especially art and fashion) and societal progress.
 Let’s unpack your thought with historical depth:

-🔹 Middle Eastern Monotheisms and Art Restrictions
+Middle Eastern Monotheisms and Artistic Restrictions

-• Judaism & Islam: Both, at their core, discourage or outright prohibit human representation in religious contexts — rooted in the fear of idolatry.
+• Judaism & Islam: Both, at their core, discourage or outright prohibit human representation in religious contexts—rooted in the fear of idolatry.
 Sculptures, paintings of people, and certain types of fashion were often suppressed.

 • Over time, this restriction influenced broader culture, not just religious spaces.
 Sculpture, figurative painting, and later, certain kinds of fashion were less central to cultural life.

-• This leap — seeing the human as worthy of representation — unlocked scientific, medical, and artistic progress.
+• This leap—seeing the human as worthy of representation—unlocked scientific, medical, and artistic progress.

-🔹 Why This Matters for Progress
+Why This Is Relevant for Progress

 • Representation of the human body in sculpture, painting, and fashion teaches us precision, observation, empathy, and individuality.